 - 6 years of the date upon which damage or financial loss occurs – section 2

 - 6 years of the date upon which the mistake occurred – section 5

 - 3 years of the earliest date upon which the claimant has both the knowledge required for bringing a claim and the right to bring a claim – section 14A

 - 15 years of the date on which the mistake occurred, even if the time limit prescribed by section 14A has not expired – section 14B

 Therefore, where there are grounds for pursuing a claim for surveyor negligence, a claimant will generally have 6 years from the date of wrongdoing or loss, but may have 3 years from the date of discovery, if later, in which to bring any claim, subject to a long stop of 15 years.

 However, while these time limits may appear straightforward in summary form, applying them in practice can be much more challenging.
 Unfortunately, there are a multitude of cases in which they have been misapplied, not only by lay clients acting as litigants in person but also by solicitors and other lawyers who have themselves fallen into error.

 Although limitation is a complicated area of law with a large body of case law relating to it, further information about it can be found in our introductory guide: Time limits for professional negligence claims – FAQs

 Funding claims for surveyor negligence

-Before embarking on any professional negligence claim it is imperative to consider how it will be funded.
+Before embarking on any surveyor negligence or valuer negligence claim, it is imperative to consider how it will be funded.
 In comparison to other more routine forms of litigation, professional negligence claims can be more complicated, more time-consuming and more costly to resolve.